kazabooboo/gizra.com/app/_posts/2016-02-24-xss-attack-caught.md

   <div class="caption">XSS properly sanitized on the node view</div>
 </div>

-If you are following this best practice of using the Migration to import content into your platform, you should create an "XSS Example" for each content type, vocabulary etc.
+If you are following this best practice of using the Migration to import content into your platform, you should add "XSS Examples" for each migration.

+Of course it's not a panacea, but at least you reduce the chance someone will be able to inject dangerous script into your website.

 <div class="thumbnail">
   <img src="{{BASE_PATH}}/assets/images/posts/xss-attack/image3.jpg">